ramcana/n8n-r8/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. **Code Style**: Use Prettier for JavaScript formatting (see [nodes/.prettierrc](nodes/.prettierrc))
-4. Test thoroughly
+5. Test thoroughly
-5. Submit a pull request
+6. Submit a pull request

+### Development Guidelines

+- Follow the existing code style and conventions
+- Add tests for new features
+- Update documentation for any changes
+- Ensure all services start successfully after changes

 ## 📄 License